 Igor Janz, the founder of Polygran GmbH, tells us that the foundation stone for the company was laid back in 2010.
 At the time, he was working as a freelancer on a project at an automotive company to stabilize the existing application lifecycle management system.
 The project was originally planned for three months.
-Due to the complexity of the system and the rapid growth of the instance, the project was extended again and again.
+Due to the complexity of the system and the rapid growth of the instance, the project was repeatedly extended.

-“I slept in the office for the first 6 months – so much work had already accumulated at that point.” – Igor Janz
+"Over the first 6 months, my office was almost like my second home – so much work had already accumulated at that time."

 More complexity and growth naturally require more work, support, security and quality.
 Therefore, Polygran GmbH was founded out of the emergency situation in 2012.

 One advantage when looking for support is that national borders and German language skills often play a subordinate role in IT.
 IT knowledge and experience take precedence.
-Therefore, many team members come directly from Ulm and the surrounding area, but others still work at different locations – even abroad.
+That is why, although many team members come directly from Ulm and the surrounding area, others still work at various locations today – including abroad.
 For some employees, Polygran was even a stepping stone to building a life in Germany.
-Step by step, new business areas emerged, for which the colleagues who joined Polygran in the first three years are still responsible today.
+Gradually, new business areas were created, for which the colleagues who joined Polygran in the first three years are still responsible today.

-“This lesson was the most expensive training of my life – but we learned from it.” – Igor Janz
+"That lesson was the most expensive training of my life - but we learned from it."

 What has happened at Polygran in the last three years?